mnentwig/makeheaderspp/README.md

 ### Notes:
 Note, there is no autogeneration for pure virtual or deleted methods as they don't have a definition.
 By definition :-)

-The tool attempts to be failsafe and rewrites files only when all checks have passed (note: the redundant class name in `MHPP("begin myClass") ...
-MHPP("end myClass")`is one of them).

-However, modifying files in-place is inherently somewhat risky.
-Use e.g. git.
+Files are only rewritten once all checks have passed (e.g. the redundant class name in `MHPP("begin myClass") ...
+MHPP("end myClass")`).
+Still, modifying files in-place is by nature somewhat risky e.g. file server connectivity issues.
+Consider using e.g. git as a safeguard.